AIBi11y/CloudApp/README.md

 # Connecting Data to Visualisation

 In order to visualise our data, we initially used BigQuery to create a connection.
 A bucket in Google Cloud Storage was created within the cluster and the previously cleansed CSV file was then stored into the Bucket.
-Code for this is available on GitHub [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Create%20GoogleCloudStorage_Bucket).
+Code for this is available [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Create%20GoogleCloudStorage_Bucket).

 Google BigQuery then connected to the Bucket to access the file and create a new table in BIgQuery using the data from our CSV file.
 These new files were envisaged to be connected directly to Tableau.

 However, after testing the functionality of Tableau, we made the decision to use Qlikview instead.
 We decided to do this as Qlikview was better for loading such large datasets.
 Equally we had prior experience using this visualisation tool.

 Qlikview was not compatible with BigQuery.
 Therefore in order to load the data into Qlikview, we downloaded our datasets from the cluster and uploaded directly into Qlikview.
-Our Qlikview dashboard code can be viewed on GitHub [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Mybnb.qvw).
+Our Qlikview dashboard code can be viewed [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Mybnb.qvw).

 # Challenges and Lessons Learned

 Overall we’re pleased with the output to the project.

 However we did encounter challenges that we would approach differently for future work.
 We spent a lot of time trying to connect our cluster directly to our visualisation tool.
-We finally successfully connected to Tableau via BigQuery after much difficulty.
+After much difficulty, we successfully connected to Tableau via BigQuery.

 When we finally had our connection, we opted to change visualisation tools from Tableau to Qlikview for ‘fit’ reasons.
 For future projects, it’s advisable to fit your problem/dataset to the visualisation tool first as this will influence the connection type between your cluster and visualisation tool.